chris01b/canvasApp/README.md

 # canvasApp
 Automatically search for answers from Quizlet on Canvas

+**This project is defunct.** But now there are many alternatives which do the same thing with AI.

 ## How to get the answers from the console
 Try a demo on [Repl](https://repl.it/@chris01b/canvasApp).